OrchardCMS/OrchardDoc/Documentation/Orchard-1-6-Release-Notes.markdown

 The feature, once enabled, adds a new entry to the admin menu: "Upgrade to 1.6", that can migrate the Route data of your content items as well as field data from older field modules, and menu items.

+#### Themes

+If you are using a custom theme, the new Razor parser might fail on the previous version of the LogOn.cshtml template.
+If you have such a file in your theme then you will need to change lines 2 and 3 accordingly:

+    @{
+        var userCanRegister = WorkContext.CurrentSite.As<Orchard.Users.Models.RegistrationSettingsPart>().UsersCanRegister;
+        var enableLostPassword = WorkContext.CurrentSite.As<Orchard.Users.Models.RegistrationSettingsPart>().EnableLostPassword;
+    }

 How to Reset Your Site Data
 ---------------------------